grammyjs/website/site/docs/plugins/conversations.md

 If this is detected, an error is thrown somewhere inside the conversation, which causes the conversation to crash.
 Assuming that you don't catch and suppress that error, the conversation will therefore wipe the bad data and restart correctly.

-That being said, this protection does not cover 100 % of the cases so you should definitely make sure to update the version number in the future.
+That being said, this protection does not cover 100 % of the cases, so you should definitely make sure to update the version number in the future.

 :::